jackdcasey/uup/README.md

 # uup (You Up?)

-A fast and lightweight ping alternative for macOS
+A fast and lightweight ping alternative / TCP tester for macOS

 ![image](./screenshots/commands.png)